 Let's shift gears from climate - to finance & equities, for a bit of helpful news.
-One is that there's much better breadth of late across potential, candidate clean energy stocks.
-Far more public companies are working in clean new energy, and in climate solutions.
-Markets & policy are somewhat better advancing global new energy innovation.
-Firms here are by their market capitalization in the 2020s, now often much larger than at turn of millennium 2 decades ago, even a decade ago.
-And in applied side-note related to Indexing here, market consultation in 2022 resulted in a few changes to the NEX Guidelines in that year.
-The NEX average daily traded value (ADTV) floor became USD \$1 million per day Past 90 days for adds, USD \$750k existing components; with screens too on UN Global Compact Principles, risk ratings etc. These are noted below and on NEX site, https://cleanenergyindex.com/about_nex.php
+One is there's much better breadth of late across potential candidates in clean energy stocks.
+Far more public companies working in clean energy, climate/tech solutions.
+Markets better advancing global new energy innovation.
+Firms here, by market capitalization in 2020s, now oft much larger than turn of millennium ~25 ago, even 10 years ago.
+In an applied side-note related to Indexing here, market consultation in 2022 and Announcement Jan.
+2023 resulted in a few changes to NEX Guidelines.
+NEX average daily traded value (ADTV) floor became USD \$1 million/day past 90 days for adds, USD \$750k extant components.
+4 screens for NEX/H2X/WNX are Global Standards Screening (GSS), Controversy Score, ESG Risk Ratings (ESG RR), & various Product Involvement (PI) fields; companies missing GSS, Controversy Score, ESG RR or all PI fields, would be removed from the eligible universe.
+More is on the Indexes website.

 Returning to stocks more broadly, perhaps reasons 2021 then 2022 were rough for equities, one was many investment banks already in late 2021 were predicting few profits for all 2022.
 Earnings targets for big S&P500 firms were 'lower-highs & lower-lows'.
-Take a newish S&P500 name, Tesla: it had a huge market cap, among S&P's biggest when it entered the 500 (funny enough maybe late in on hesitancy over reputational risk) yet it set a tone as its brilliant head aptly expressed concerns over supply chains risks for the whole coming 2022 year.
+Take a newish S&P500 name, Tesla: it had a huge market cap, among S&P's biggest when it entered that 500 (funny enough, maybe late on hesitancy over reputational risk) yet it set a tone as its brilliant head aptly expressed concerns over supply chains risks for the whole coming 2022 year.

-One higher-end estimate for S&P in 2022, foresaw only gain of +9.1%.
+One higher-end estimate for an S&P in 2022, foresaw only gain of +9.1%.
 Other forecasts were flat, or negative, like S&P ending 2022 down -7.7%.
 Average predictions at 9 institutions, saw a puny +2.8% return for all 2022.
 Causes for dismal pessimism importantly weren't transitory either; instead, they saw persisting headwinds that could be sticky all that next 2022 year.